 You can also incorporate plants that they seem to like.
 Even if they choose the birdseed over the plants, they may help to attract them to your yard in the first place.
 A few years ago I added some Bidens alba (aka Spanish needle or beggarticks) to my butterfly garden because I had seen the buntings foraging on them at the Viera wetlands

-5. Water Feature
+Include a Water Feature

 Buntings are also attracted to water – and prefer moving water to still water.
 So set up a bird bath or bubbler to provide them with a water source.
 Other bird species appreciate a place to drink and bathe too; you never know what might show up!

 I always recommend some kind of perch – preferably natural like a branch – near your feeders, especially if you like to take photos.
 A bunting inside the cage of a feeder doesn’t make nearly as pretty a picture as one perched on a branch.
 Plus, a perch gives them one more option for a place to sit while they survey their surroundings or wait their turn at the feeder.